edsandorf/cmdlr/README.md

 `devtools::install_github("edsandorf/cmdlR")`

-If you want the
-bleeding edge, you can download the development branch of the package.
-However, the development branch may be more susceptible to bugs.

 # How to contribute?
 1. Go to Github and create an account if you don't have one.
 2. Fork the project and clone it locally on your computer.
-Make sure that the repositoroy is synced remotely before you move on to the next step.
+Make sure that the repository is synced remotely before you move on to the next step.
 3. Create a new branch for each bug fix or new feature you want to add.
 4. Do the work and write a descriptive commit message.
 If you have added a new feature, please contribute documentation and tests.
 5. Push the changes to your remote repository.